12 Best Laptops For Photo Editing and Photography in 2019

 The trackpad size has considerably increased in size, making at least twice the size of the previous generation trackpads.
 This is not something that amazes me much given my hate-hate relationship with trackpads, but some users may appreciate it.
 The other notorious improvement is the implementation of Force Touch technology to it, although it's not surprising if we consider that Apple has added it to its entire range of products released last year.
 For the trackpad, it helps to the feeling of an actual mouse, meaning that when the user taps the trackpad, it won't move, but instead, react like a real click; whereas applying some force will move the cursor around.
 Depending on the force applied and the movement made, the MacBook Pro will detect a right-click.

 The keys of this new model’s keyboard are lower to the surface than its previous release, making a shallower typing experience to the user.
-Touch Bar helps to improve speed thanks to its QuickType text prediction and auto-corrections that arrived with MacOS Sierra.
+Touch Bar helps to improve speed thanks to its QuickType text prediction and auto-corrections that arrived with MacOS Sierra, and have seen considerable revisions with the latest release of MacOS High Sierra.

 (Images courtesy of Apple.com)